manishatGit/ansible-sbt-deploy/README.md

 # ansible-sbt-deploy
-A introductory template to deploy Scala application
+A introductory Ansible playbook template to deploy Scala application

+##How To Run
+ansible-playbook deployMessenger.yml